DisCoTec/discotec.github.io/2019/README.md

 # DisCoTec 2019 - 14th International Federated Conference on Distributed Computing Techniques

-DisCoTec 2019 is one of the major events sponsored by the International Federation for Information Processing ([IFIP](http://www.ifip.org)).
+[DisCoTec](https://www.discotec.org) is one of the major events sponsored by the International Federation for Information Processing ([IFIP](http://www.ifip.org)).
 It gathers several conferences and workshops that cover a broad spectrum of distributed computing subjects, ranging from theoretical foundations and formal description techniques to systems research issues.
 DisCoTec 2019 will take place at the [Technical University of Denmark](http://www.dtu.dk) in June 18-21, 2019.

 ## Conferences